In this tutorial, we will learn the steps to mount USB Drives in Linux, using Step-by-Step instructions.

 Bonus: How To Unmount USB Drive?

-command !
+command that umounts media attached to the system.
 Just simply type in:

 $ sudo umount [FOLDER WHERE DRIVE IS MOUNTED]